Carleton Montgomery, Executive Director

 Audra Hardoon, Director of Operations

-Audra joined the bookkeeping and membership team in 2015 during the Pinelands Adventures initiative.
-You can contact Audra regarding finances for Adventures, PPA, and Bishop Farmstead.
-She can also assist with your membership gift or donation questions.
+Audra joined the staff at PPA in 2015 during the Pinelands Adventures initiative.
+You can contact Audra regarding operations or finances for Adventures, PPA, and Rancocas Creek Farm.
 Audra has a Bachelor’s degree from Arizona State University.
 While out west for 10 years she worked as a Commercial Real Estate Manager.
 Prior to coming on board with PPA she worked as a Veterinary Hospital Manager.
-When Audra is away from PPA she is active in the school community and local girl scouts.
-You can also find her hanging out with her dog or cats, or running around with her daughters.
+When Audra is away from PPA she is active in the school community.
+You can usually find her hanging out with her daughters, her dog, and maybe a few cats.
 Contact: 609-859-8860 ext.
 123 or Email Audra@pinelandsalliance.org